 Having grass seed which contains perennial Ryegrass will help make the lawn more durable.
 This isn’t a soft grass type and can be a bit more coarse than other varieties, but it is hardwearing and vibrantly green.
 As a result, buying a grass mix which contains some perennial Ryegrass will really help improve the durability of your lawn.
 Dwarf Amenity Ryegrass has been cultivated to be slightly softer and is often found in garden grass seeds.

 Fescue grasses will grow well even in shady areas.
 If you’ve got a lot of shade in your garden and have been struggling to get a healthy green lawn as a result, a grass seed mix containing some Fescue species will do a good job.
-The Grass People SUPERSTAR: Back Lawn 10kg Grass Seed contains Creeping Red Fescue which is particularly good at spreading.
-This is excellent for patchy lawns as it will fill in the gaps.

 READ NEXT: How to Make Your Grass Greener With Epsom Salts